- Latin America

 - Holiday Types

 - Book Now

-This is a journey on horseback past Inca ruins, across high wooden bridges and through colourful rural villages.
+This is a journey on horseback past Inca ruins, across high wooden bridges and through colourful villages.
 As you ride you’ll see local people working their fields; often their donkeys, dogs, chickens, pigs, llamas and cows are close by.

 Your host is Eduard van Brunschot and his Peruvian wife Maria.
 Of Peruvian and Dutch descent, Eddy grew up in Holland but returned to Peru in the 1990’s.